chchwy/ogre-v2-mesh-viewer/README.md

 ## TODO

+- [ ] HLMS material editing (WIP)
 - [ ] Batch convertor from mesh to obj
 - [ ] glTF export
 - [ ] Support DotScene
-- [ ] HLMS material editing
-- [x] Improve performance by converting obj data to ogre mesh directly.
+- [x] Improve performance by converting obj data to ogre mesh directly
 - [x] Automatically generate normals if there are no normal vectors in obj
 - [x] glTF import

 ## Known issues

-- [ ] Normals are broken when converting a v2-mesh to a obj.
+- [ ] Normals are broken when converting a v2-mesh to a obj
+- [ ] Normal textures are not showing correctly on the material panel
+- [ ] Normal weight doesn't update right after updating the Pbs blocks
+- [ ] Metallic texture is not showing with DirectX11 rendersystem

 ## Acknowledgements